NatuurkundePracticumAmsterdam/PySide6-compact-documentation/docs/tutorial/adding_widgets_to_a_window.md

 label.setText("Hello, PySide6!")
 ```

 If we simply add the above code to `simple_gui.py`, the button and label will not be visible.
 This is because we have not added them to the layout.
-To add the button and label to the layout, we can use the `addWidget()` method of the layout:
+To add the button and label to the layout, we can use the `#!python addWidget()` method of the layout:

 ```python
 vbox.addWidget(button)